mchaov/plugins-with-typescript-mobx-and-react/README.md

 Examples of plugin based UI architectures can be found in many places.
 A lot more advanced version of what is presented here is being used at [SBTech](www.sbtech.com) where I first developed the concept with React and TypeScript.
 At SBTech we are using this approach for integration with different video streaming providers.
 A big surprise for us was that many streaming providers are using very big, and very old video players.
 The provided JS is usualy incompatible with React and TypeScript, not to mention ... huge in terms of KB.
 Some of the examples require us to load 400+ KB of JS, just to run a stream.

 Plugin based systems such as [wordpress](https://wordpress.org), [magento](https://magento.com) are very common in the eCommerce space.
 Every web application build with such system is a mashup of plugins communicating via shared interface.

+## TODO!

+To explain:

+1. React life cycle - why ```this.state``` and not ```this.props```.
+Why is state injected and observable?
+2. Expand on the difference between react app and app that uses react as view
+3. Expand on the ```./helpers``` folder.
+Why it is the same for all plugins?
+We prefer low coupling.
+Stable packages.
+Code duplication is ok, coupling is not!
+4. Plugin inside plugin.
+5. Why plugins cannot communicate between each other?

+To add:

+1. BL serves data for all the plugins.
+2. Dependencies.txt for the different plugins.